-This long-standing program has been re-designed for September 2006 to a one-year, intensive certificate program.
+This long-standing program has been re-designed to a one-year, intensive certificate program.
 It is designed to give students the opportunity to explore personal expression in metal while gaining the discipline necessary to succeed in the metal marketplace.